semjonG/VK-TrainingApp/README.md

 # VK-TrainingApp

-This is a test social-media application with VK (rus social media) API, that I'm creating now.
+This is a test social-media application with VK (rus social network) API, that I'm creating now.
 I will add new features, learning new technologies as I go.

-More features coming soon! 👽
+More features coming soon! 🚀

 ## Done
 - MVC